petezhou972/petezhou.github.io/content/authors/admin/_index.md

 interests:
   - Artificial Intelligence and Technology
   - Social Influence
-  - Diversity, Equity, Inclusion, and Belonging (DEIB)
+  - Consumer Well-being & Culture

 # Education to show in About widget
 education: